bgfxc4/sharkit/README.md

 ### mouseWheel(event)

 Gets triggered every time the mousewheel gets moved.
-Tho get the distance and direction, you can use `event.delta`.
+To get the distance and direction, you can use `event.delta`.

+### mouseDragged(start_pos, current_pos)

+Gets triggered every time the mouse is moved while the left mouse button is pressed.
+As arguments you get passed `start_pos`, which is an object with the keys `start_pos.x` and `start_pos.y`, which represents the position, where the mouse drag started, and `current_pos`, also an object with the keys `current_pos.x` and `current_pos.y` which represents the current position of the mouse.
+Both are meassured in characteres that are rendered on the screen, and not in pixel.

 ### draw()